.tmux-session files: let each project own its terminal layout

 Tmuxinator and tmuxp are closer to my approach in that they support per-project configs, but they default to centralised configs (~/.config/tmuxinator/) and add a dependency.
 Ruby for tmuxinator, Python for tmuxp.

 The .tmux-session pattern keeps the file in the project repo, version-controlled alongside the code.
-Clone the repo, run the script, get the session.
-No gem to install, no YAML schema to learn.
+Clone the repo, run the script, get the session, without a gem to install or a YAML schema to learn.
 It runs anywhere tmux runs.

 My rule is simple: if bash can do something simply, I do it in bash.
 A session script runs once when you start working.
 It creates a few windows and maybe sends a keystroke.
 That's not a job that needs a framework.